SERIAL

 Warning:

-CockroachDB v2.0 is no longer supported.
-For more details, see the Release Support Policy.
+CockroachDB v2.0 is no longer supported as of October 4, 2019.
+For more details, refer to the Release Support Policy.

 The SERIAL pseudo data type is a keyword that can be used in lieu of a real data type when defining table columns.
 It is approximately equivalent to using an integer type with a DEFAULT expression that generates different values every time it is evaluated.
 This default expression in turn ensures that inserts that do not specify this column will receive an automatically generated value instead of NULL.